-Visiting the restored SS Great Britain, the first ocean liner
+Visiting restored SS Great Britain, early ocean liner

 I recently visited the restored SS Great Britain, laid down in 1839 and launched in 1843, the brainchild of the great British engineer, Isambard Kingdom Brunel.
 She is today located in Bristol, England, and is a splendid memorial to a heroic era in engineering and seafaring.